Are there minimum or average GPA and GRE requirements?

 Yes.
 There are three regular quarters in the academic year: fall (September-November), winter (January-March) and spring (March-June).
 To complete the MPP in two years, a student must take about 10 hours each of the three quarters for two years, totaling 60 hours.
 Ten hours each quarter equals two regular courses (4 hours each) and one Great Issues Forum (2 hours).
 Ten hours is considered full-time status; however, if a student wishes to take more than 10 hours each quarter, then he or she may complete the MPP in less than 2 years.

-Are there specializations/concentrations in particular policy areas?
+Are there specializations/emphasis in particular policy areas?

 —business and government